ShrutiiLad/simon-says-game/README.md

 # 🎮 Simon Says Game

 A web-based Simon Says memory game built using HTML, CSS, and JavaScript.
 The game generates a sequence of colors that the player must repeat in the correct order, with the sequence increasing in difficulty at each level.
-Designed with an interactive UI, smooth animations, and responsive gameplay
+Designed with an interactive UI, smooth animations, and responsive gameplay.To enhance user experience, a hint feature is implemented that assists players by replaying or partially revealing the sequence without completely removing the challenge.

 ## 🚀 Features